null

 • Radishes

-Annuals that can withstand light frosts and can normally be planted before average frost-free date.
-Some damage to flowers and foliage can occur if temperatures fall much below freezing or if exposed to hard frosts.
+These are annuals that can withstand light frosts and can normally be planted before average frost-free date.
+Some damage to flowers and foliage can occur if temperatures fall below freezing or if exposed to hard frosts.

 • Alyssum